-As a participant in the Indiana/Kentucky/Ohio Regional Council of Carpenters Defined Contribution Pension Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 ("ERISA").
+As a participant in the Indiana/Kentucky/Ohio Regional Council of Carpenters Defined Contribution Pension Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA provides that all plan participants shall be entitled to:

-1. Examine, without charge, at the Plan Administrator's office and at other specified locations, copies of all documents governing the Plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.
-2. Obtain copies of all Plan documents and other Plan information upon written request to the Plan Administrator.
-The Administrator may make a reasonable charge for the copies.
-3. Receive a summary of the Plan's annual financial report (Form 5500).
+- a.
+Examine, without charge, at the Plan Administrator's office and at other specified locations, all plan documents, including insurance contracts and copies of all documents governing the Plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

+b.
+Obtain copies of all plan documents and other plan information upon written request to the Plan Administrator.
+The administrator may make a reasonable charge for the copies.

+c.
+Receive a summary of the plan's annual financial report (Form 5500).
 The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report.

-4. Obtain a statement telling you whether you have a right to receive a pension at your normal retirement age 65, and if so, what your benefits would be at normal retirement age if you stop working under the plan now.
+d.
+Obtain a statement telling you whether you have a right to receive a pension at your normal retirement age, 65, and if so, what your benefits would be at normal retirement age if you stop working under the plan now.
 If you do not have a right to a pension, the statement will tell you how many more years you have to work to get a right to a pension.
 This statement must be requested in writing and is not required to be given more than once a year.
-The Plan must provide the statement free of charge.
+The plan must provide the statement free of charge.

-In addition to creating rights for Plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
-The people who operate your Plan, called "fiduciaries" of the Plan, have a duty to do so prudently and in the interest of you and other Plan participants and beneficiaries.
+In addition to creating rights for plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
+The people who operate your plan, called "fiduciaries" of the plan, have a duty to do so prudently and in the interest of you and other plan participants and beneficiaries.
 No one, including your employer, or any other person, may fire you or otherwise discriminate against you in any way to prevent you from obtaining a pension benefit or exercising your rights under ERISA.